------------------------------

 layer provides another wonderful opportunity to seek to

 understand before seeking to be understood.
+(Near the

 Training, education and skills determine the